Elias153/MattermostExport/README.md

 The MM.C.P.E. is a little program that connects to your mattermost database directly.
 It reads the channels and presents them as a dropdown box.
 Selecting a channel allows you to export all messages in that channel together with the name of the poster.
-Exports can also be downloaded in CSV format.
+Exports will also be downloaded in CSV format.

 ## Installation